abbycabs/mozsprint-repo-template/README.md

 ***Welcome to our project repository!*** 🎉🆙

 The **Privacy Board Game** is a open, offline, extensible and board game to explore and analyze everyday situations on the Internet and learn how to navigate safely using good online security and privacy practices.
-A project proudly part of [Offline Games Challenge](https://github.com/MozillaFoundation/mpa-offline-games-challenge) and [Open Leaders](https://mozilla.github.io/leadership-training/round-4/projects/#privacy-board-game) from [Mozilla](https://mozilla.org).

 ![Logo - Privacy and Security Situations Challenge](marketing/graphics/welcome_github.png)